trivalik/openvision-development-platform/Vision-metas.md

-# Here is the list of what we support:
+# Here is the list of what 9.3 supports:

 # Amiko
 * viper4k